Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ### Step 1 - Create our repository on Github and Terraform cloud

-First, if you don't already have a Terraform Cloud account, you can create one from (the Terraform Cloud application)[https://app.terraform.io/]:
+First, if you don't already have a Terraform Cloud account, you can create one from [the Terraform Cloud application](https://app.terraform.io/):